Last Updated: 6/30/23 | June 30th, 2023

-When people tell me they hate Bangkok, I understand.
-When I first went to Bangkok in 2006, I despised the city and couldn’t wait to get out.
+In fact, when I first visited Bangkok in 2006, I despised the city and couldn’t wait to leave.

 The Grand Palace, Wat Pho, and Wat Arun